 Genetically, the female orange Maine Coon is less common, since the females have two X chromosomes.
-If the female is carrying the orange gene, her alleles will be either (source).
+If the female is carrying the orange gene, her alleles will be either (source 1).

 - ‘Oo’ Fur will have a tortoiseshell appearance

-Maine Coons come in a wide range of colours, partially due to breeders deliberately breeding certain shades, whereas other colours are the result of more natural unions between different cats.
+Maine Coons come in a wide range of colors, partially due to breeders deliberately breeding certain shades, whereas other colors are the result of more natural unions between different cats.

 The Orange Maine Coon officially falls under the ‘red’ classification.
 However, I’m sure no one will hold it against you if you call them ‘orange’ or ‘ginger’!